Prothrombin complex human (Intravenous route)

 Warnings:Intravenous route(Powder for Solution)

-Patients receiving treatment with vitamin K antagonists (VKAs) may be at increased risk of thromboembolic events due to underlying disease states.
-The potential benefits of reversing VKAs should be weighed against the potential risk of thromboembolic events.
-Monitor patients for signs and symptoms of thromboembolic events and consider resumption of anticoagulation carefully.
-Prothrombin complex concentrate (human) use is not recommended in patients with thromboembolic events within the last 3 months prior to use .
+Patients receiving treatment with vitamin K antagonists (VKAs) may be at increased risk of thromboembolic events (TE) due to underlying disease states.
+Both fatal and non-fatal arterial and venous thromboembolic complications have been reported.
+The potential benefits of reversing VKAs should be weighed against the potential risk of TE.
+Monitor patients receiving prothrombin complex concentrate (human) for signs and symptoms of TE.
+Resumption of anticoagulation should be carefully considered as soon as the risk of TE outweighs the risk of acute bleeding.
+Prothrombin complex concentrate (human) may not be suitable in patients with TE within the last 3 months prior to use .

 Uses of This Medicine:

 Prothrombin complex concentrate human injection is used to reverse the effects of anticoagulants or blood thinners (eg, warfarin, Coumadin®, Jantoven®) in adult patients with acute major bleeding.

 Prothrombin complex human contains coagulation factors II, VII, IX, and X, and proteins C and S. This medicine is used to stop bleeding by helping the blood to clot.

 This medicine is to be given only by or under the supervision of your doctor.